jaypal1046/dead_code_analyzer/README.md

 The analyzer currently uses a regex-based approach to:

 1. Scan all Dart files in the project.
-2. Identify declarations of classes, functions, and variables.
+2. Identify declarations of classes (regular, mixin, enum, extension, state, @pragma, typedef), functions, and variables.
-3. Track references using regular expressions for internal (same file) and external (other files) usages.
+3. Track references using regular expressions for internal (same file) and external (other files) usages
 4. Generate a report with unused elements and reference counts.
+5. Provide actionable recommendations for code cleanup

 **Note**: An AST-based analyzer is in development to replace the regex approach, offering better accuracy for complex cases like constructor references.